tencentyun/intlcloud-documents/product/监控与管理/访问控制/词汇表_intl.md

 This refers to a group of users (sub-accounts) who have the same duty.
 You can create multiple user groups as needed, then associate the user groups with specific policies to assign different permissions.

 ### Sub-Account (User)
-A sub-account is an entity created by the root account.
+A sub-account, also known as a sub-user, is an entity created by the root account.
 It has an ID, identity credentials and the permission to log in to Tencent Cloud console.
 A sub-account does not own any resource by default, and must be authorized by its root account to use the resources.
 A root account can create multiple sub-accounts (users).

 ### Role
 A role refers to a virtual identity with a group of permissions.
 It is used to grant permissions to access services and resources and to perform operations in Tencent Cloud to the role entities.
 These permissions are granted to a role, instead of a user or user group.